 Google+ was Google’s social media network that launched back in 2012.
-Just like Facebook, Google+ had personal and business profiles.
+Just like Facebook, Google+ had personal and company profiles.
 However, the platform shut down due to low user engagement.
 As of 2019, Google+ is no longer available.

-Google My Business SEO benefits
+Google Business Profile SEO benefits

 According to the marketing website Moz, your Google Business Profile is one of the most important factors when it comes to ranking well in Google local search results.
-That means without one, it’s going to be really difficult for your business to rank higher than the competition.
+That means without one, it’s going to be really difficult for your company to rank higher than the competition.